• Skip to primary navigation

 1. Follow the steps to sear the meat and saute the mushrooms and onions.

-2. Then transfer the remaining ingredients to the slow cooker and let it go low and slow.
+2. Then, transfer the remaining ingredients (except veggies) to the slow cooker and cook on low for 4-6 hours.

 For the best results, follow these tips.

-• Cook the meat and veggies with the liquids on meat/ stew settings.
+• Cook the meat and veggies with the liquids on meat/ stew settings (or about 35 minutes on high pressure).

 • Stir in the peas once pressure is released.